-After entry into force of the regulation, RSPO Certification will be very relevant for companies to support them with showing compliance.
-In general RSPO Certified companies will be:
+After the regulation's entry into force, RSPO Certification will be very relevant for companies as a means of support in showing compliance.
+In general, RSPO Certified companies will:

-Better prepared and equipped to deal with EUDR as they will already have many relevant processes in place;

-- Have a lower chance of checks and administrative burdens by member states national competent authorities; and - Be able to show that they go beyond the EUDR legal minimum requirements in many ways which instills trust with their stakeholders. - Use the RSPO and its network for information, contacts etc. across the supply chain as well for being a representative voice in the EU.
+- Be better prepared and equipped to deal with EUDR as they will already have many relevant processes in place; - Have a lower chance of checks and administrative burdens by member states' National Competent Authorities; and - Be able to show that they go beyond the EUDR legal minimum requirements in many ways which instils trust with their stakeholders. - Use the RSPO and its network for information, contacts, etc. across the supply chain as well as have a representative voice in the EU.